Centre for Doctoral Training in Prosthetics and Orthotics

 Please use the personal statement as an opportunity to provide a detailed account your research interests and why you are applying to the CDT and the specific studentship project.
 We are interested in hearing details of your first/second degree and any previous of research experience.
 Please keep this statement to a maximum of 2 A4 pages in length.

 Please ensure that we receive your CDT EOI form, CV, copies of certificates and transcripts and your personal statement through the following email address: firstname.lastname@example.org.

 Shortlisted applicants are then invited for an academic and industrial interview.
 At these interviews, your experience, interests and qualifications related to the CDT will be explored.
 After the interview suitable candidates will be linked to a particular university, project and industrial sponsor based on their research preferences.
-The interviews are scheduled to take place w/c 11th March.
-Specific dates and times will be publicised shortly.
+The interviews are scheduled to take place on 15th March.
+You must be available on this date.